gregversteeg/bio_corex/readme.md

 represent different variables.
 The values must be integers {0,1,...,k-1} where k represents the maximum number of values that each variable, x_i can take.
 By default, entries equal to -1 are treated as missing.
 This can be altered by passing a *missing_values* argument when initializing CorEx.
-"marginal_smoothing" tells whether to use Bayesian shrinkage estimators for marginal distributions to reduce noise.
+"smooth_marginals" tells whether to use Bayesian shrinkage estimators for marginal distributions to reduce noise.
 It is turned on by default but is off in the example above (since it only has 4 samples, the smoothing will mess it up).

 ### CorEx outputs